NickvisionApps/Application/README.md

 #### Linux
 1. From the `build` folder, run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
 1. From the `build` folder, run `cmake --build .`.
-1. After these commands complete, libnick will be successfully built and its binaries can be found in the `org.nickvision.application.gnome` folder of the `build` folder.
+1. After these commands complete, Application will be successfully built and its binaries can be found in the `org.nickvision.application.gnome` folder of the `build` folder.

 ## Contributing